Matricule des Anges: Russian Gothic, by Alexandre Skorobogatov

 Virginie Mailles Viard

-What do Nikolai, the hero of Vera, Paul in Chabrol’s Hell and Poprischin, the petty clerk in Gogol’s Diary of a Madman all have in common?
+What do Nikolai, the hero of Russian Gothic, Paul in Chabrol’s Hell and Poprischin, the petty clerk in Gogol’s Diary of a Madman all have in common?

 They are all in love with a woman, and all thrown headlong into tragedy.
 Something has come loose in Nikolai’s head.
 He has completely lost that tenuous ability to change with reality.
 When his wife Vera half opens the door to their small dark apartment – Nikolai cannot stand the light – he thinks this is so she can whisper to her lovers to turn them away.
 In his paranoid and schizophrenic delirium Nikolai has fabricated a companion, Sergeant Bertrand, who exacerbates his suffering through the swirling cigar smoke and dry click of his cigarette lighter.
 Vera would like to shout out that this is all false, but he knows well that no one could resist such a beautiful woman, a talented and popular actress.